top of page

 For several days, I shared my good fortune with anyone that would listen.
 A few days later, however, only three weeks before the Dalai Lama’s visit, there was another terrorist attack, this time in the capitol of Turkey.
 Many people were killed and injured.

-The wicked witch returned to warn me.
-“Barbara, densely packed crowds at widely publicized events are recipes for danger.
-Have you forgotten that crowds make you feel claustrophobic?
-They swallow your tiny body.
-Unseen, you could easily be trampled to death!”
+I was reminded me that densely packed crowds at widely publicized events were recipes for danger and that crowds often made me feel claustrophobic.
+Since I'm a small person, unseen, I could easily be trampled to death if there was a panic situation.
 My heart constricted as I imagined a crowd of people, bottle-necked in the theater entryway, unable to pass through security before any terrorists could be checked for weapons or bombs.

 The brochure Phil sent me validated my concerns.
 All participants were encouraged to come at least ninety minutes before the event to allow enough time to get through the security checkpoint.
 Food, beverages, sharp objects and large bags were prohibited.